CORS1ER/docs/masternodes/setup.rst

 happens to your computer.
 For more details on these steps, see :ref:`here <Genixcore-backup>`.

-Now send exactly 1000 Genix in a single transaction to the new address you generated in the previous step.
+Now send exactly 100,000 GENIX in a single transaction to the new address you generated in the previous step.
 This may be sent from another wallet, or from funds already held in your current wallet.
 Once the transaction is complete, view the transaction in a `blockchain explorer
-<https://insight.Genix.org/insight/>`_ by searching for the address.
+<https://explorer.genix.cx/>`_ by searching for the address.
 You
 will need 15 confirmations before you can register the masternode, but you can continue with the next step at this point already: generating your masternode operator key.